MRaysa/Introduction-to-Parallel-Programming/README.md

 If you want this README merged into the existing `README.md` or further customized (add badges, screenshots, an abstract of results, or a generated `requirements.txt`), tell me which items to include and I will update the repository accordingly.
-Feel free to reach out via email at:aysasiddikameem3141@gmail.com Thank you for reviewing my assignment submission!
+Feel free to reach out via email at:aysasiddikameem3141@gmail.com Thank you for reviewing my assignment submission !